bunnytrack/UTPackage.js/README.md

 ```
 Asynchronously extracts a map file's screenshot texture, passing it as a parameter in the provided `callback` function.

-In order for UT to be able to display a map screenshot in-game, the screenshot must be named `Screenshot` and saved in the `MyLevel` pseudo-package; some mappers, however, have not named the texture correctly or have erroneously set the `Screenshot` property to a texture within a different package.
+In order for UT to be able to display a map screenshot in-game, the screenshot must be named `Screenshot` and saved in the `MyLevel` pseudo-package; some mappers, however, have not named the texture correctly (e.g. BT-SlaughterCB) or have erroneously set the `Screenshot` property to a texture within a different package.

 This function attempts to extract the screenshot even if it is set incorrectly, although it is not always possible to do so (e.g. when the texture is part of an external package).